-12 Now in the fifth month, on the tenth day of the month, which was the nineteenth year of Nebuchadnezzar king of Babylon, Nebuzar-adan, captain of the guard, who served the king of Babylon, came into Jerusalem, 13 And burned the house of the LORD, the king's house, all the houses of Jerusalem, and all the houses of the great men he burned with fire.
+12 Now in the fifth month, on the tenth day of the month, which was the nineteenth year of Nebuchadnezzar king of Babylon, Nebuzar-adan, captain of the guard, who served the king of Babylon, came into Jerusalem, 13 And burned the house of the LORD and the king's house.
+All the houses of Jerusalem, even all the houses of the great men, he burned with fire.
 14 And all of the army of the Chaldeans who were with the captain of the guard broke down all the walls of Jerusalem on every side.
-15 Then Nebuzar-adan the captain of the guard carried away captive some of the poor of the people, the residue of the people who remained in the city, those who fell away, who fell to the king of Babylon, and the rest of the multitude.
+15 Then Nebuzar-adan the captain of the guard carried away captive some of the poor of the people, the rest of the people who remained in the city, those who fell away, who fell to the king of Babylon, and the rest of the multitude.
 16 But Nebuzar-adan the captain of the guard left some of the poor of the land for vine-dressers and for farmers.

 17 Also the pillars of brass that were in the house of the LORD, the bases, and the brazen sea that was in the house of the LORD, the Chaldeans broke and carried all their brass to Babylon.
 18 And the cauldrons, the shovels, the snuffers, the bowls, the spoons, and all the vessels of brass with which they ministered, they took away.
 19 And the basins, the fire-pans, the bowls, the cauldrons, the candlesticks, the spoons, and the cups, that which was of gold in gold, and that which was of silver in silver, the captain of the guard took away.
 20 The two pillars, one sea, and twelve brazen bulls that were under the bases, which king Solomon had made in the house of the LORD, the brass of all these vessels was without weight.
 21 And concerning the pillars, the height of one pillar was eighteen cubits, and a fillet of twelve cubits encompassed it, and its thickness was four fingers.
 It was hollow.
 22 And a capital of brass was upon it, and the height of one capital was five cubits, with net-work and pomegranates upon the capitals around, all of brass.
 The second pillar and the pomegranates were like these.
 23 And there were ninety-six pomegranates on a side, and all the pomegranates upon the net-work were one hundred on all sides.